buttercupsmom/hw5/README.md

 - Next click the save button, or the calendar icon.
 - Daily tasked will be saved in Local Storage.

-  -Present tasks will be highlighted in red.
+- Present tasks will be highlighted in red.
-  -Past tasks will be highlighted in grey.
+- Past tasks will be highlighted in grey.
-  -Future tasks will be highlighted in green.
+- Future tasks will be highlighted in green.

 # Screenshot of Planner